TheCircus/BMAD-Godot-Expansion/bmad-godot-game-dev/README.md

-# BMad-Method BMAdUnity Expansion Code User Guide
+# BMad-Method Godot Expansion Code User Guide

-This guide will help you understand and effectively use the BMad Method Unity Expansion Pack for agile ai driven planning and development.
+This guide will help you understand and effectively use the BMad Method Godot Expansion Pack for agile ai driven planning and development.

 ## The BMad Plan and Execute Workflow